Photo: Niclas Vestefjell

 When the leaves start shifting their color, it’s high time to fill upp the storage of berries, mushrooms and edible plants for the winter.
 And there’s plenty on offer in August, such as the gold colored cloudberries (yum).
 Fill up your rucksack with fika, weather proof clothing, tie your boot laces and bring your basket or bucket and get out there.
 Also‚ don’t forget to put a lid on your bucket – it’s so easy to trip and loose your harvest on the moors.

 Åre Bike Park is open until October 2, so keep riding the downhill trails, or the cross-country trails, pumptrack and technique features in Björnen, or why not try gravel cycling or road biking?
 On our biking page you’ll find tips, inspiration and information about biking in Åre.

 If you don’t have your own equipment, you can rent at one of the bike shops, where you will be assisted in finding the right gear for you.
 If you’ve never tried downhill or cross-country trail cycling before, it’s a good idea to book a guide who will give you the basics.

 Have breakfast with a view

-Needless to say (but we say it anyway), if you don’t want to wear a bib and participate in any races, there are plenty of options for running, cycling, walking and more.
+If you don’t want to wear a bib and participate in any races, there are plenty of options for running, cycling, walking and more.
 Check out the digital trail guide Åre Trails to find your trail.
-And for more inspiration, go to our start page and scroll down to choose your favorite activity.

 Cloudberries - the moor's gold.